tfpf/pysorteddict/docs/performance.md

 The key type chosen was `float`, since it is easy to generate floating-point numbers uniformly distributed in the unit interval.
 Comparing two `float`s is straightforward (as opposed to comparing, say, two `str`s—if their lengths are different, they may introduce noise in the benchmarks).
-Before every benchmark, the random number generator was seeded with pi, a nothing-up-my-sleeve number.
+Before every benchmark, the random number generator was seeded with _π_, a nothing-up-my-sleeve number.

 There is an extra step required when using `float` keys: the check for NaN.
 Hence, the performance will be marginally worse than if `int` keys were used.